NASSAU COUNTY SCHOOL DISTRICT

 School capacity is defined as permanent capacity as determined by Department of Education on the Florida Inventory of School Houses (FISH) report, as modified by the district taking into account programmatic capacity considerations, and the Class Size reduction Amendment (F.S.1003.03).

-- School capacity determinations will be made no later than January 10th each year, beginning in 2018.
-(For the 2017 – 2018 school year, capacity determination will be made no later than February 28, 2017).
+- School capacity determinations will be made no later than January 10th each year.
 School capacity determinations will be identified on the District website on these same dates.

 - In determining capacity the District will incorporate the specifications, plans, elements, and commitments contained in the school district educational facilities plan and long-term work programs, as well as other planning considerations such as anticipated enrollment growth and pending boundary changes.

 - The district will determine 90% of non-program related FISH capacity, as a threshold for COEP recipient schools; leaving room for growth.